 Construction and Hardware

-For the purpose of this article I’ll be comparing the Epiphone G-400 PRO and the Gibson SG Standard T. There are different versions of each guitar, which we will get into below, but this ought to serve as a decent base for comparison.
+For the purpose of this article, I’ll be comparing the Epiphone G-400 PRO and the Gibson SG Standard.
+There are different versions of each guitar, which we will get into below, but this ought to serve as a decent base for comparison.

-Both guitars feature mahogany bodies with set mahogany necks and rosewood fingerboards.
+Both guitars feature mahogany bodies with set mahogany necks.
+Gibson uses rosewood for the fingerboard, while Epiphone has switched to pau ferro.
 While the specs read like they are essentially the same basic guitar when it comes to tonewoods, this isn’t something you should take for granted.

 While, admittedly, things get a little murky when trying to figure which woods guitars companies decide to use on which guitars, I think it is safe to assume the woods used in the Gibson version are of higher quality than the G-400 version.